-- Development and consulting services revenue for the year ended September 30, 2020 decreased by 39% to \$1,979,282 compared to \$3,265,636 for the same period of the prior year.
-One existing customer's projects and several new customer development projects were delayed due to the impact of COVID-19, resulting in lower than anticipated revenue in the period.
-Revenue from development and consulting services varies based on opportunities and the length of the sales cycle for given projects. - Licensing and royalty fees for the period ended September 30, 2020 were \$199,436 compared to \$591,132 for the year ended September 30, 2019.
-The timing of this revenue will vary depending on length and timing of projects and discussions with customers. - Gross margin for the year ended September 30, 2020 decreased to 48% compared to 64% for the same period of the prior year.
-The gross margin is significantly influenced by source of revenue and by the relative mix of products sold in any given financial period.
-Given the impact of COVID-19, and demand for products, the Company also leveraged its supply chain to obtain personal protective equipment for customers at very low margins.
-The Company was also able to repurpose existing inventory to meet customer demand which had a related decrease on the margins and took an inventory provision for items that are not expected to be sold within their expiry restrictions.
-These amounts are excluded in the calculation of Adjusted Gross Margin below (see "Definitions and Reconciliations of Non-IFRS Financial Measures" for definition of Non-IFRS measures). - Operating expenses for the year ended September 30, 2020 decreased \$11,492,794 to \$18,578,197, compared to \$30,070,991 for the prior year's comparative period.
-The Company has made strides to reduce operating expenses during this fiscal year as it relates to headcount and discretionary spending.
-The Company also recorded \$2,147,174 of government subsidies which were netted out against the related expenses during the year.
-These amounts are excluded in the calculation of Adjusted EBITDA below (see "Definitions and Reconciliations of Non-IFRS Financial Measures" for definition of Non-IFRS measures). - Adjusted Gross Margin for the year ended September 30, 2020 decreased to 58% compared to 66% for the same period of the prior year.
+- Development and consulting services revenue for the three-month period ended December 31, 2020 decreased by 26% to \$541,750, compared to \$733,128 for the same period of the prior year.
+During the quarter, we engaged in 10 customer development projects of various sizes with approximately 5 medical product companies that included the various projects underway associated with the previously announced major contract with one of the world's largest medical device companies that licensed Covalon's proprietary medical coating technologies.
+Revenue from development and consulting services varies based on opportunities and the length of the sales cycle for given projects. - Licensing and royalty fees for the three months ended December 31, 2020 were \$60,590, compared to \$40,788 for the three months ended December 31, 2019.
+The timing of this revenue will vary depending on length and timing of projects and discussions with customers. - Gross margin for the three-month period ended December 31, 2020 decreased to 60% compared to 61% for the same period of the prior year.
+The gross margin is significantly influenced by source of revenue and by the relative mix of products sold in any given financial period. - Operating expenses for the three months ended December 31, 2020 decreased \$1,945,926 to \$3,838,851, compared to \$5,784,777 for the prior year's comparative period.
+The Company has made strides to reduce operating expenses as it relates to headcount and discretional spending.
+Main drivers of the decrease are compensation expenses across all departments, a reduction in travel recorded in sales and administrative expenses.
+The Company also recorded \$302,454 of government subsidies which were netted out against the related expenses.
+These amounts are excluded in the calculation of Adjusted EBITDA (see "Definitions and Reconciliations of Non-IFRS Financial Measures" for definition of Non-IFRS measures) below. - Net loss for the three months ended December 31, 2020 was \$372,343 or \$0.01 per share, compared to a net loss of \$1,174,733 or \$0.05 per share for the three months ended December 31, 2019. - Adjusted Gross Margin for the three-month period ended December 31, 2020, decreased to 61% compared to 64% for the same period of the prior year.
 The year over year change was consistent with the factors noted above.
-For further information about Adjusted Gross Margin, see "Definitions and Reconciliations of Non-IFRS Financial Measures" below.

-• Adjusted EBITDA loss for the year ended September 30, 2020 was \$2,593,589, compared to an Adjusted EBITDA loss of \$5,790,634 for the year ended September 30, 2019.
+For further information about Adjusted Gross Margin, see "Definitions and Reconciliations of Non-IFRS Financial Measures" below. - Adjusted EBITDA for the three months ended December 31, 2020, was a loss of \$134,090, compared to an Adjusted EBITDA loss of \$126,126 for the three months ended December 31, 2019.
 For further information about Adjusted EBITDA, see "Definitions and Reconciliations of Non-IFRS Financial Measures" below.

 Business outside of direct sales in the United States is primarily comprised of distributing bulk shipments, which result in 'lumpy' or uneven revenue recognition quarter-to-quarter, depending on when bulk orders are placed, shipped to distributors, and delivered to hospitals.
-As is typical with many companies, including many in the healthcare field, Covalon's lumpy revenue model results in significant variations in quarter-to-quarter revenue.
+As is typical with many companies, including many in the healthcare field, Covalon's lumpy revenue model makes it difficult to accurately estimate revenue recognition in any given quarter or quarter-to-quarter.